antzm/code-test/README.md

 Start typing the text that you would like to appear on your personal web page.

-Save your file as "my-file.md"
+Save your file as "my-file-name.md" (e.g. README.md, if you would like to replace your existing README.md file)

 (On notepad, just use quotes to write the name of the file and give it the extension .md)

+**Always remember to save your file with "UTF-8" encoding**

 In the following tables, you will find everything you need
 on how to format the text you are writting using Markdown: